maurizioquadrio/maurizioquadrio.github.io/papers.markdown

 Data Augmentation Based on Computational Geometry for Neural Network Training in Medical Flow Field Classification NCA

-Modeling of conjugate forced convection using effective boundary conditions: From plane channel to the human nose" has just been submitted to "Applied Mathematical Modelling" (PENNISI)
+Modeling of conjugate forced convection using effective boundary conditions: From plane channel to the human nose" has just been submitted to "Applied Mathematical Modelling" (PENNISI, resubmitted somewhere?)

 Understanding the mismatch between in-vivo and in-silico rhinomanometry Marco Atzori, Gabriele Dini Ciacci and Maurizio Quadrio